JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/installation.md

 shell> pwd
 /Users/kausb/.julia/dev/GeophysicalModelGenerator
 ```
+As before, return to the main command line (called `REPL`) with a backspace.

-If you want to see the help information for any julia function, you type `?` to go to the help, after which you can type the command.
+If you want to see help information for any julia function, type `?` followed by the command.
 An example for `tan` is:
 ```julia
 help?> tan